SleepyFool-gh/Sleepy_macros/SELECT macro/readme.md

 &nbsp;

 ### Default behavior:
 Clicking a link produced by the `<<select>>` macro replaces the link with its contents.
-It then removes all other links in the same group.
-The default group is 'default' but you can optionally specify a group as a second argument.
-Links in a group only remove other links in the same group as itself.
+It then removes all other links in the same group (or replaces them with its optional alternate content).
+A `<<select>>` link, when clicked, only removes other links in the same group as itself, but remove all links in all groups it belongs to.

 &nbsp;